2025 “Discover Japan – Luxury ‘Autumn Colours Spectacle’ Cuisine & Culture Experience”

 Matsuba Crab is the local name for the male snow crab harvested from the Sea of Japan on the doorstep of Kinosaki.
 The Matsuba crab season in Kinosaki Onsen is from November 7th to March 31st.
 In Japanese cooking, just about every portion of the crab is used.
 The tender, fluffy crab meat is of course a highlight of the Matsuba crab.
 Sashimi, boiled, grilled, hot pot… whatever the style, the succulent flavours of fresh Matsuba crab are sure to make an impression on your tastebuds and leave you wanting more!

-pm – Following your Kaiseki dinner or while you have been out, upon returning to your room you will find your futon, Japanese style bedding, laid out and prepared for you.
+pm – Following our Kaiseki Experience or while you have been out, upon returning to your room you will find your futon, Japanese style bedding, laid out and prepared for you.
 If you’re not quite ready for bed, enjoy a drink at the ryokan’s bar or head into the ryokan’s private Karaoke room for a few songs and a few laughs.

 Accommodation: Nishimuraya Honkan